 The 1966 Ford GT/GT40 was the original Le Mans winning enduro legend and the Yank flavoured screw-you-Mr Ferrari after the old and put one over Henry Ford.
 The GT40 then re-emerged in 2003 as one of the Ford’s living legends.
 It had panel gaps you could have sailed a container vessel through and the door were also bloody stupid.
-But then retro rehashes go, better this than the Orion, will you?
+But then retro rehashes go, better this than the Orion, will online casino you?

 Number 5 :

 The 1999 Pagani Zonda F had this ridiculously low, wide and little bubble of a cockpit perched right near the front.
 Its perfectly obvious that the driver is utterly subservient to the car.
 Specifically to the mountainous 600 Bhp Mercedes AMG 7.3 liter engine.
 Yet that seismic power is made useable by sublime handling.
 Modest self effacing Horacio Pagani’s supercar came out of nowhere at the end of the millennium and smacked the supercar world hard enough to warrant a number 5 spot in our rankings.
-Endless love was poured into each and every aspect of the car and this shows.
+Endless love was poured into each and

 Number 4 :

 Ferrari Enzo from the 2002 batch.
 All razor sharp carbon fiber minimalism and honed to within an inch of its life in the wind tunnel for maximum aero dynamism, some of the wise guys think that the Enzo is more inclined towards the scientific things rather than really make a cut on the list of the 70 best supercars.
 But what must have gone through your mind the last time one of this specimens blasted its way past you on the expressway?
 That’s exactly what we thought.